halderavik/ACBC_API/API.md

 ### Q: What if I get "Multiple rows were found" errors?
 A: This indicates duplicate tournament tasks in the database.
 The API now handles this automatically, but you may need to use concept ID 0 for legacy sessions.

+### Q: How do I view the collected data?
+A: Use the data analysis dashboard at `http://localhost:5001` which connects directly to the production database.

 ---